practicalli/clojure/destructuring.md

 ;; => "The next item to get is: oranges"
 ```

-This example seems a little redundant at first, however if we add recursion then we can iterate through the shoping list and it should make more sence
+This example seems a little redundant at first, however if we add recursion then we can iterate through the shopping list and it should make more sense

  splitting a vector into a head and a tail.
 When defining a function with an arglist** you use an ampersand.
 The same is true in destructuring.